firewalker06/sejarah/README.md

 # Sejarah

-`Sejarah` will generate release history from multiple repositories into one list.
+`Sejarah` will generate release history from GitHub's Pull-Request merges on multiple repositories into one list.
 Releases are grouped by date.

 The idea is to make a place where we can monitor releases from multiple repositories in one place.
 One common use case is for company that is organized with squads or teams to see their releases.